Comoro River: Catchment

-The river's catchment or drainage basin is one of the 10 major catchments in East Timor.
+The river's catchment or drainage basin is one of the 10 major catchments in Timor-Leste.
 It has a total area of approximately 30,000 ha or 300 km2, and extends over four municipalities, namely Dili, Aileu, Ermera, and Liquiçá.
 Excluding Dili's urban zone, it is 212 km2 in area, with the four tributaries.

-East Timor has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
-The Comoro River catchment is one of the two major catchments in the Laclo hydrologic unit, which is about 2031 km2 in total area; the other one is the catchment of the North Laclo River.
+Timor-Leste has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
+The Comoro River catchment is one of the two major catchments in the Laclo hydrologic unit, which is about 2031 km2 in total area, and covers 13.6% of the country; the other one is the catchment of the North Laclo River.

 Upstream of Dili's urban zone, the Comoro River catchment is formed by two valleys surrounded by steep mountains.
 The main upstream valley is bordered by mountains of 1000-1300 m elevation to the south and 700-800 m high to the north.
 Railaco Valley, formed by the Anggou and Boera Rivers, has an elevation of 450-650 m, while the mountain near Bazartete is 920 m high.

 Overall, the elevation of the catchment ranges from 1410 m AMSL at its highest point to sea level at the river's mouth.
 About half the catchment is classified as being lands of between 15% and 40% slopes, and about one quarter has more than 40% slopes.

 The catchment system is composed mainly of sandy soil with a relatively high infiltration capacity.
 According to a 2011 groundwater study, 60% of the river flows in the upper reaches of the river are diverted to an underground river system; eventually, the diverted flows recharge the groundwater body in Caicoli, central Dili.

 There has been forest degradation in the catchment, mainly due to illegal cutting, firewood collection, wild fires and cattle grazing.

-All of East Timor's catchments are exposed to a monsoon type climate, with a clear distinction between just two seasons, rainy and dry.
+All of Timor-Leste's catchments are exposed to a monsoon type climate, with a clear distinction between just two seasons, rainy and dry.
 The upper Comoro catchment has a relatively short dry season (5–6 months), and an annual precipitation of around 1500 mm at Aileu, its southernmost point; the northwestern, coastal, part of the catchment has a lower precipitation (500-1000 mm annually).
 The lower reaches of the river that are often braided carry low flow during the dry season.
 The mean monthly discharge of the river as a whole is 2.99 m3/sec; it decreases to less than 0.5 m3/sec from July to November, and rises to 12.3 m3/sec in March.